jacob-sha/IEH-predictions/PA-02-Canada-Hashrate-Prosperity-EN.md

 ---

 ## 9. Evidence Log

+Evidence entries should remain brief, traceable, and updateable.
+They should not be expanded into full news analysis or submission-style narrative.

 This section is intended for continuous updates as real-world events occur.
 Each entry should include the date, source, event summary, verification level, and current assessment.